Sitecore-Hackathon/2023-OnlyBugs/README.md

 - We recommed test it on incognito window/tab to see the change of the images each time you reload.
 - Also the module can take some time to show images due this is a async method and the time varies by the amount of the request / keywords.
 - If needed please clear your browser cache
+- We are using OpenAI free tier so the keys can expire really quick you can generate a new key and replace it on the file DallAI.tsx

 Thank You!!!